thisisbrad/how-does-one-unit-test/README.md

   - Write nested `it()` in the `describe()` block
     - Use Chai to assert functionality of feature inside `it()` block
   - If needed, write your `before()/etc` hooks.
 Inside or outside of the `describe()` block | [Docs](https://mochajs.org/#hooks)
+- To submit your own test cases.
+If all cases are covered, feel free to create a new Model to test or new Node routes.
+  - Write a test suite outlined above
+  - Write out comments and steps for your testing as an exmaple to others to see.
+  - Create your own feature branch then attach your issue to the pull request.

 ### 🏆 Goals: